 The excavation of Feature 1 in 2005 and 2007 (Sommer 2006, 2008), Feature 9 in 2006 and 2007 (Sommer 2007, 2008), Feature 11 in 2007 (Sommer 2008), and Feature 19 in 2009 confirmed the presence of at least four trash pit features containing abundant floral and faunal remains, as well as artifacts including ceramics, stone tools, and modified bone artifacts.
-The hearth features excavated in 2006, 2008, and 2009, including Features 3, 67, 12, 13, 16, 17, and 18 contain less bone and other artifacts than the trash pits.
+The hearth features excavated in 2006, 2008, and 2009, including Features 3, 6, 7, 12, 13, 16, 17, and 18 contain less bone and other artifacts than the trash pits.
 Intensive burning in some of the hearths reduced most of the organics to ash and caused oxidation of the surrounding soil.
 Feature 10, excavated in 2007, appears to have been used both as a trash pit and a hearth.
-Feature5, excavated in 2009, is another multi-functional feature.
+Feature 5, excavated in 2009, is another multi-functional feature.
 It served initially as a storage pit.
 Charred tubers tentatively identified as Fragrant Water-Lily (Nymphaea odorata), were found near the bottom of the pit, providing evidence of one of the materials that were stored.
-Feature 5 was later used as a hearth, before finally serving as a receptacle for trash.
+Feature 5 was later used as a hearth before finally serving as a receptacle for trash.

 Though not abundant, maize cob fragments have been identified in preliminary analysis of flotation samples taken from Features 1, 9, 11, and 17.
 Maize kernels have been identified from in flotation samples from Features 3, 9, 11, 14, and 17.
 Additional maize kernels and a possible charred bean fragment were recovered in the vicinity of disturbed Feature 13 material in 2008 and additional maize kernels were found in general excavation material from Excavation Blocks B and C in 2009.
-Flotation samples from 2009 have not yet been analyzed.
-Whether or not the presence of these cultigens implies on-site horticultural practices is debatable.
-A possible elk scapula hoe recovered in Feature 11 in 2007 may support such an inference (Sommer 2008).
+Recently, paleoethnobotanist Kathryn E. Parker has examined a small amount of material from Features 3 and 11.
+She confirmed the presence of maize in both features.
+In addition, she identified acorn, black nightshade, knotweed, and possibly chenopodium seeds in Feature 11 along with ash, oak, maple, and willow/poplar wood charcoal.
+Chenopodium seeds were also identified in Feature 3 including a few that appear at ordinary microscopy, to have smoother and thinner seed coats than is typical for wild forms (though they are not the classic domesticated Chenopodium berlandieri either).
+They may represent a regional cultivated variant (K. E. Parker, personal communication 2010).
+Flotation samples from 2009 and 2010 have not yet been subject to even preliminary sorting or analysis.
+Whether or not the presence of cultigens in several features implies on-site horticultural practices is debatable.
 Further analysis of floral remains from the flotation samples will be required to assess the abundance of maize and other possible cultigens at this site.

 The occurrence of specialized trash disposal areas and the abundance of faunal remains present suggest fairly long-term occupation (perhaps several weeks or months).
-However, compared with the amount of faunal remains recovered, other material culture such as flakes, stone tools and ceramics is less abundant, arguing against long-term occupation.
-Radiocarbon dates from Features 1, 3, 9, and 11 place the occupation(s) in the period of AD 1400-1680.
+However, compared with the amount of faunal remains recovered, other material culture such as flakes, stone tools, and ceramics is less abundant, arguing against long-term occupation.
+Radiocarbon dates from Features 1, 3, 9, 11, and 19 place the occupation(s) in the period of AD 1400-1680.
 At least two separate occupations are indicated, one in the AD 1400-1470 period and one in the period from 1470-1680.
-It is likely that the site actually represents a series of many relatively short-term occupations that span much of the 280 year period identified.
+It is possible that the site actually represents a series of many relatively short-term occupations that span much of the 280 year period identified.